voideditor/void/CONTRIBUTING.md

 # Submitting a Pull Request

 When you've made changes and want to submit them, please submit a pull request.
+Here are a few guidelines:
+- A PR should be about one *single* feature change.
+Break large changes into multiple PRs.
+- Your title should clearly describe the change you made.
+- Your description should cover the exact files and changes you made.
+Please don't use vague statements like "refactored code" or "improved types" (instead, describe what code you refactored, or what types you changed).
+- Add tags to help us stay organized!
+- Please don't open a new issue for your PR unless the issue will require multiple PRs to finish.

 # Relevant files